pvankumar2410/Alive3dgame/README.md

 3 levels of games

-so the humans should reach the all the checkpoints without getting infected
+so the humans characters should reach the checkpoints without getting infected

 drive link for game